 Be that as it may, it turns out that The Daily Mail actually got something right, an eventuality that ranks right up there with the fabled monkeys typing out the script to Hamlet.
 There are stars which are capable of giving forth incredible amounts of energy in a very short amount of time.
 They're called gamma-ray bursters, and are every bit as scary as they sound.
 These things give off as much energy in a few seconds as the Sun will release in its entire ten billion year lifespan.
 That, my friends, is what the astrophysicists refer to as "a shitload of energy."

 And there's one only 7,500 light years away.
 I say "only" not because that's an insignificant amount of distance, but because that's close enough that if the thing was aimed toward Earth and went off, we'd be fucked.
-Called Wolf-Rayet 104 (or WR-104 for short), it's thought to be a good candidate for a core-collapse supernova followed by a long-duration gamma-ray burst.
+Called Wolf-Rayet 104 (or WR-104 for short), it's a good candidate for a core-collapse supernova followed by a long-duration gamma-ray burst.

 Of course, there's no particular reason to get all bent out of shape about it.
 WR-104 is thought to stand a good chance of doing its thing not day after tomorrow, but some time in the next hundred thousand years.
 And even then, it's pretty certain that the gamma-ray burst would be emitted in narrow jets from the magnetic poles of the star -- thus, it would only be a problem if we were literally looking right down the gun barrel, which most astronomers think we aren't.